yunap/traceit/README.md

-traceit
+traceit.js
 =======

 traceit.js is a jQuery plugin based on raphael.js that allows you dynamically trace page elements.
+It was written using jQuery prototypal inheritance plugin boilerplate Authors: Alex Sexton & Scott Gonzalez.

-Add a dynamic trace to any element on a page; configure its stroke width, animation speed, stroke/fill color and opacity as well as hideCallback, endTraceCallback and onClick callback functions.
+traceit.js adds a dynamic trace to any element on a page; configure its stroke width, animation speed, stroke/fill color and opacity as well as hideCallback, endTraceCallback and onClick callback functions.

 Trace size adapts to contents.